About This Chapter

 28. Ulric Neisser and Cognitive Psychology: Overview

-In this lesson you will learn more about the work of Ulric Neisser and the limitations of human information processing with phenomena like inattentional blindness and flashbulb memory.
+In this lesson, you'll learn more about the work of Ulric Neisser and the limitations of human information processing with phenomena like inattentional blindness and flashbulb memory.
 Then test your knowledge with a quiz.

 29. What Is Short-Term Memory: Definition & Causes for Memory Loss